datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/gis/README.md

 ```
 ## Pre-requisites for deploying gis server
 1. For running the vertx clustered gis server, need to bring zookeeper in docker swarm as mentioned [here](../zookeeper/README.md).
-The  docker image ```ghcr.io/datakaveri/gis-dev:tag``` deploys a non-clustered vertx gis server.
+The  docker image ```ghcr.io/datakaveri/di-dev:tag``` deploys a non-clustered vertx data ingestion server.
-2. Keycloak and Postgresql must be brought up, please refer for [keycloak-install](../keycloak/README.md), [postgres-install](../postgres/README.md).
-3. The Database needed to be setup should be as mentioned [here](https://github.com/datakaveri/iudx-aaa-server#flyway-database-setup).
+2. Databroker needs to be brought up and setup.
+3. AAA server and Catalogue server needs to up.
-4. The keycloak needs to be setup as mentioned [here](https://github.com/datakaveri/iudx-aaa-server#keycloak-setup).
+4. Immudb server needs to be up and setup according to data-ingestion server needs.
-Their connection details should be updated  appropriately in configs present at ```secrets/configs``` directory.
 5. Define environment file ```.gis.env```.
 An example env file is present [here](example-env).
 ## Deploy